BoilerUpload - Quick Wrap - Indiana 79 at #5 Purdue 71- IU Sweeps

 Trayce Jackson-Davis finished the first half on the bench with two fouls, but before that, had 16 of his least productive minutes of his season.
 He had 4 rebounds but didn't score a point, missing all 3 of his shot attempts.

 But neither Edey or Jackson-Davis could hold a candle to true freshman Jalen Hood-Schifino's performance.
-While the big guys came in with the headlines, the IU guard took the spotlight with a STATS GOES HERE.
+While the big guys came in with the headlines, the IU guard took the spotlight with a 35 point performance where he turned the ball over just 2 times and did his damage on 24 shot attempts.

 1st Half